atlantyz/the_cheesery/README.md

 ----
 ### Description

 For this project, we created a database of cheeses made and sold in Texas, from a variety of Texas cheesemakers.
-Our new online shop, The Cheesery, will use this database to create a machine learning model that will recommend a Texas cheese for new customers, using cheese characteristics, including flavor and texture.
+Our new online shop, The Cheesery, will use this database to create a machine learning model that will be able to identify Texas-based cheeses based on price and flavor.
 This project will provide engaging visualizations and a fun recommendation survey.

 ### Background